Salah-Code-Lab/RegFilter/README.md

 Testing Results: Driver in the test Handled 127 Million Operations the test was stopped Due to the Time of my Patience

-* Performance sustained improvement is around ~60% than before
+* Performance sustained improvement is around ~60% More than before

 NOTE: